ddimitrov-mitex/jsmest/README.md

 # jsmest

 Generates tests using a question bank.
-Reads from a JSON string and generates both printable version and Moodle XML.
+Reads from a JSON string and generates both a printable version and Moodle XML.
 A grading schema is also proposed, as well as an Excel formula.

 Supports the following question types:
-- Multi-choice
+- Multiple choice
 - Short answer (2+2=?)
 - Essay (Write a program...)